 Medicare and Oxygen Therapy: Do You Qualify?

 So, when does Medicare pay for oxygen?
 When it comes to Medicare and oxygen therapy, the Medicare oxygen requirements are not completely clear cut.
-You can be denied coverage, so it is essential that your doctor confirms that you meet the requirements below and documents your eligibility thoroughly, as described above.
+You can be denied coverage, and left wondering, “why won’t Medicare pay for oxygen concentrators?”
+As such, it is essential that your doctor confirms that you meet the requirements below and documents your eligibility thoroughly, as described above.

 Medicare will help pay for your supplemental oxygen equipment if you meet the following requirements and receive a prescription for medical oxygen from your doctor.
 The requirements include: